 Again, research suggests that most managers are completely unprepared for these types of meetings.
 So get organised, know what you want and articulate it directly and be prepared to negotiate days, times and trial periods.

-Organisations are notoriously bad a supporting parents back into the workplace and their roles.
-Research suggests that the issues occur at manager level, managers just don’t know how to navigate these type of discussions, and don’t prepare in advance for return to work meetings.
+Organisations are notoriously bad at supporting parents back into the workplace and their roles.
+Research suggests that the issues occur at manager level, managers just don’t know how to navigate these types of discussions and don’t prepare in advance for return to work meetings.
 Ultimately the key to a smooth transition back into the workplace requires you to know what you want and be bold enough to articulate it.

 If Maternity coaching is something you would like to explore, email me to book in a free 15min call with me and we can see if it would be a good fit for you.

 You can also download the Boss Mamma Checklist to assist you in your transition back to work.